-Preparing to use and integrate hearing aids in your daily life is exciting!
+One of the most significant stages in addressing hearing loss is acquiring and adjusting to new hearing aids.
+Preparing to use and integrate hearing aids into your daily life is exciting!
 Hearing aids are such an important investment in your health.
 Not only do hearing aids transform hearing, but these savvy devices enhance communication which improves all aspects of life: relationships, social engagement, work life, and overall health and wellness.

 Start at Home

 First wearing your hearing aids at home can be a useful way to introduce the device and get acclimated.
 Being in an environment that you are already familiar with supports you being as comfortable as possible.
 Hearing the noises in your own space – household appliances, ticking of a clock, sounds outside etc. – is a great way to retrain your auditory system.
 Starting with quieter sounds and working your way to increased levels of noise is an effective way to get familiar with your hearing aids without feeling overwhelmed.